tobek/laminae/notes.md

 - rilke quote about god coming
     + Why don’t you think of him as the one who is coming, who has been approaching from all eternity, the one who will someday arrive, the ultimate fruit of a tree whose leaves we are?
 What keeps you from projecting his birth into the ages that are coming into existence, and living your life as a painful and lovely day in the history of a great pregnancy?
 Don’t you see how everything that happens is again and again a beginning, and couldn’t it be His beginning, since, in itself, starting is always so beautiful?
 If he is the most perfect one, must not what is less perfect precede him, so that he can choose himself out of fullness and superabundance?
 Must he not be the last one, so that he can include everything in himself, and what meaning would we have if he whom we are longing for has already existed?
     + As bees gather honey, so we collect what is sweetest out of all things and build Him.
 Even with the trivial, with the insignificant (as long as it is done out of love) we begin, with work and with the repose that comes afterward, with a silence or with a small solitary joy, with everything that we do alone, without anyone to join or help us, we start Him whom we will not live to see, just as our ancestors could not live to see us.
 And yet they, who passed away long ago, still exist in us, as predisposition, as burden upon our fate, as murmuring blood, and as gesture that rises up from the depths of time.
 - "I am the rest between two notes which are somehow always in discord." rilke - CEP?
+LED?
 - "Shattered people are best represented by bits and pieces." rilke
 - chaucer metal quote from saturn or bloody mars stuff (in quotes.txt)
 - "Should you shield the canyons from the windstorms you would never see the beauty of their carvings." ― Elisabeth Kübler-Ross (used on NGD but could be elsewhere)
 - James Richardson
     - 6. Wind cannot blow the wind away, nor water wash away the water.
+NEP
     - 15. Stand watch over your peace and you will be peaceless.
-LEP, LGP
+LGP
     - 40. A faith is dead when no one can think of a heresy.
     - The mercy of a stone is in asking no mercy.
+(LEP)
     - 23. All stones are broken stones.
+(LEP)
     - 28. *Throw it away*.
 But there is no *away*.
 CND
     - 91. If you make rules only you can win by, they will play by other rules
-    - Vectors: Aphorisms & Ten-Second Essays_, Richardson 2001
     - 166. Beware of knowing your virtues; you may lose them.
 Beware of knowing your vices; you may forgive them.
 (NGP, CGD)
-        - 273. You who have proved how much like me you are: how could I trust you?
-(CGD)
-    - James Richardson, Vectors 2.0: More Aphorisms and Ten-Second Essays
     - 17. When all agree, so does the Devil.
     - 148. Billions of years, the dust hasn't settled.
 Water's still seeking its own level.
     - VECTORS 3.0: EVEN MORE APHORISMS AND TEN-SECOND ESSAYS
         - 8. When it gets ahead of itself, the wave breaks.
 (CGC?)
-        - 25. The knife likes to think of itself as a mirror.
         - 21. Nothing important comes with instructions.
 (NGC?)
         - 84. Of course I’m an escapist.
 I’m trying to get somewhere real.
         - 107. A feather lands on the pond and a dozen goldfish come to poke at it.
 We are whoever rises into our eyes to have a look.
 (NGC?
 CGC?)
         - 108. Those so thorough you cannot in mercy ask them to do anything.
 Those so empathetic it is cruel to tell them a trouble.
         - 111. Don’t touch, don’t stare.
 But no one minds how hard you listen.
         - 122. Our resolutions for self-control are like our wars for peace.
 (NGC?)
         - 128. ...It won’t take forever, nothing takes forever, but so many things take longer than we have.
 (NNP?
-CGD?)
+CGD?
+LGC?)
         - 140. When you think in words, are you sure it’s your own voice you hear?
 (NGP)
         - 170. Closing a door very gently, you pull with one hand, push with the other.
 (NGP, CGD, NNC)
 - used